Marietta Mehanni

 April 25, 2016

-Two interesting things happened recently that have helped me understand that there is a big difference between having a mentor and a role model.
-The first one was when an instructor had commented to a friend of mine that I had been her mentor.
-It was an interesting comment, as I had never had much to do with her personally and could certainly not take any credit for her success.
-She had really done that on her own.
-The second situation was when someone mentioned that I was their role model, and I started to ask myself… what qualifies someone to be a role model?
+Two interesting things happened a few years ago that helped me understand that there is a big difference between having a mentor and a role model.
+The first was when an instructor commented to a friend that I was her mentor.
+It was interesting because, at that time, I hadn’t had much personal interaction with her, and I couldn’t take credit for her success as she had achieved it on her own.
+The second situation occurred when someone mentioned that I was their role model, prompting me to ask myself, “What qualifies someone to be a role model?”

-‘A person who serves as an example of the values, attitudes, and behaviours associated with a role.
+“A person who serves as an example of the values, attitudes, and behaviors associated with a role.
 For example, a father is a role model for his sons.
-Role models can also be persons who distinguish themselves in such a way that others admire and want to emulate them.’
+Role models can also be persons who distinguish themselves in such a way that others admire and want to emulate them.”

-The way I understand this is, people like Lisa Champion, Oprah Winfrey and Mary O’Dwyer are my personal role models.
-They are women whom I respect and value their input into the world.
-They are people whom I admire and given any chance, will spend more time with them (not that I have had that opportunity with Oprah, but…well just putting it out there!)
-Role models are people that you observe and then consider what you could do differently, that would enhance your life.
+People like Lisa Champion, Oprah Winfrey, and Mary O’Dwyer are my role models—women I respect and value for their contributions to the world.
+I admire these individuals, and given any chance, I would spend more time with them.
+Role models are those you observe and consider how you could do things differently to enhance your life.

-A mentor is someone who has invested time and effort in helping you along the way.
-Given specific advice in terms of your growth in an area of expertise.
-It could also be someone that has provided wisdom on life’s challenges and how to effectively overcome them.
-Mentors can actually be teachers, parents or peers.
-I see this role as being one of the most important for my own personal growth, to have one and to be one.
-Why be one – because you learn a lot about yourself and you find yourself walking your talk.
-It has certainly made me a better instructor and a better presenter.
-I am careful though not to give advice in areas that I am not an expert e.g. child rearing, nutrition or relationships.
-My mentors are people who give me qualified advice that I listen to.
-They are people who not only have more experience and more expertise with certain topics, but also more experience and expertise in life in general.
-They are people who get the ‘big picture’ and not just the small details.
-Their lives are not perfect, but it is in their ability to grow, learn and then be kind enough to share their lessons with me, that enriches my own experience and helps me navigate the possible pitfalls that I may encounter.
+A mentor is someone who has invested time and effort in helping you along the way, providing specific advice for your growth in a particular area of expertise.
+They may also offer wisdom on life’s challenges and effective ways to overcome them.
+Mentors can be teachers, parents, or peers.
+Having a mentor is one of the most important aspects of my personal growth—being one and having one.
+Being a mentor teaches you a lot about yourself and ensures you walk your talk.
+It has undoubtedly made me a better instructor and presenter.
+However, I am cautious not to give advice in areas where I am not an expert, such as child rearing, nutrition, or relationships.
+My mentors offer qualified advice, and I listen to them because they have more experience and expertise in certain topics and in life in general.
+They see the big picture, not just the small details.
+While their lives aren’t perfect, their ability to grow, learn, and share their lessons enriches my experience and helps me navigate potential pitfalls.

-Role models and mentors will come and go depending on the stages of your life and personal growth.
-Some maybe with you for a life time and those are the people who will truly impact your life.
+Role models and mentors may come and go depending on the stages of life and personal growth.
+Some may stay with you for a lifetime, truly impacting your life.

 Connect & Follow